Physician Associates

 The World Medical Association has recently condemned the way PAs have been introduced in the UK without a defined scope of practice:

 As it pointed out in this UK based literature review, the absence of evidence of safety incidents should not be misinterpreted as evidence that deployment of physician associates is safe.
-In medicine we conduct non-inferiority trails with significant power to show no different between to interventions before determining that one is not worse than the other.
-This has not been done anywhere in the world in terms of Physician Assistants or Associates replacing doctors.
-There are some studies about PAs working alongside doctors but generally with a high level of supervision and only seeing a subset of less complex patients which is not want is actually occurring in the UK or likely to continue to occur in New Zealand:
+In medicine we conduct non-inferiority trials with significant power to show no difference between two interventions before determining that one is not worse than the other.
+This has not been done anywhere in the world in terms of PAs replacing doctors.
+There are some studies about PAs working alongside doctors but generally with a high level of supervision and only seeing a subset of less complex patients which is not what is actually occurring in the UK or likely to continue to occur in New Zealand: